-The school must comply with the principles of financial control outlined in the academies guidance published by the ESFA.
+The school must comply with the principles of financial control outlined in the Academy Trust Handbook, Academies Accounts Direction and any further guidance issued by the ESFA.
 This manual expands on that and provides detailed information on the school's accounting procedures and system manual that should be read by all staff involved with financial systems.